 Creating a Degree Plan

-- Degree Course Planning Worksheet
+- 1 - Download a Degree Planning Worksheet

 Students involved with CBU's Music program should use the (Music) Degree Course Planning Worksheet.

 - 2 - Find Your Degree Guide

 Your Degree Guide is a personal statement that shows your requirements and progress to degree completion.
 It includes three main sections: (1) your General Education requirements, (2) your major, concentration, and minor requirements, and (3) your unit and GPA requirements.